 Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
-Bullying behaviour is repeated, or has the potential to be repeated, over time (for Creswick North Primary, through sharing of digital records)
+Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records)

-Bullying of any form or for any reason can have immediate, medium and long-term effects on those involved, including bystanders.
+Bullying of any form or for any reason can have immediate, medium and longterm effects on those involved, including bystanders.
 Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.